hashicorp/terraform-provider-vault/website/docs/d/pki_secret_backend_config_est.html.md

 * `label_to_path_policy` - A pairing of EST label to the configured EST behavior for it

 * `audit_fields` - Fields parsed from the CSR that appear in the audit and can be used by sentinel policies

+* `last_updated` - A read-only timestamp representing the last time the configuration was updated

 <a id="nestedatt--authenticators"></a>
 ### Nested Schema for `authenticators`